Quasi-Invariance under Flows Generated by Non-Linear PDEs: Integration by Parts for a Fleming-Viot Type PDE

-\nid (8) We will also use that both sets, $\t C_b^2(E)$ and $\t C_{b,c}^2 (E)$, are dense in $L^2(E,\bmu)$.
-To see this we introduce the compact set $E^c$ of all probability measures on $\overline{D}$ and endow $E^c$ with the Prokhorov metric.
+\nid (6) In this remark, we will use the notation of (\ref{4.4}).
+Both sets, $\t C_b^1(E)$ and $\t C_{b,c}^1(E)$, are dense in $L^2(E,\bmu)$.
+To see this we introduce the set $E^c$ of all probability measures on $\overline {D}$ and endow $E^c$ with the Prokhorov metric $\pi$.
+We note that $(E^c, \pi)$ is a compact space.
 It follows from the Stone-Weierstrass theorem and Remark (1) of Section \ref{sec:2} that

 is dense in the space $C(E^c)$ of all continuous functions on $E^c$.
-Furthermore, we define
+Recalling the definition of $K$ above (\ref{4.4}), we define